ahnan4arch/op-docs/Open Peer - Protocol Specification - Annex Rolodex.md

     * Expiry of the proof for the 'rolodex access secret' - a window in which access secret proof is considered valid
     * version - a version string as previously returned from the rolodex update request representing the delta information last obtained from the rolodex service
     * refresh - request the contact list be refreshed immediately
-  * Grant information
-    * grant ID - the grant ID that has been given namespace access to the rolodex namespace, i.e. "https://openpeer.org/permission/rolodex"

 ### Returns